-Instead of using a Graphic User Interface (GUI), the Nullsoft Scriptable Installer System works more as a compiler for a series of installer scripts.
-But the fact of not having a GUI does not deter its ability to set up some really advanced installer packages with the bare minimum system requirements.
+The Nullsoft Scriptable Installer System functions more as a compiler for a collection of installer scripts than it does as a Graphic User Interface (GUI).
+However, the lack of a GUI does not prevent it from setting up some extremely sophisticated installer programs with the minimum necessary system requirements.

 4. WiX Toolset